Pillar Guide

 Environment as Code

-Environment as Code (EaC) is the practice of defining every aspect of your software environments — services, data, networking, policies, TTL — in version-controlled, declarative files.
+Environment as Code (EaC) means describing your full environment — services, data, networking, policies, TTL — in version-controlled YAML.
 Not scripts.
 Not wikis.
 Code.

 What is Environment as Code?